frankoffrancis/Java-Developer-Case-Study-Event-Gallery/README.md

 Export EventPrestigeApp as WAR file using Eclipse IDE, Upload to Tomcat Server 9 with Oracle 12c Database

+## Known Bugs

+* Pages do not redirect to login page when session expires or does not exist
+* No Spring security

+## Uncompleted

+* Event Wishlist front end and backend
+* User Profile front end (About us page) and backend
+* Contact us front end

+## Problems faced

+* Image upload, resizing and cropping
+*

 ## Built With

 * [Java](https://java.com/en/) - Programming language